esl/MongooseIM/doc/modules/mod_pubsub.md

 #### Note about RDBMS backend

 RDBMS backend is in an experimental stage.
-It is a full implementation with one exception: DB operations are not protected with transactions yet.
+It is a complete implementation but it is still undergoing internal load tests.
 The schema used by this backend may change until it reaches stable status.

 #### Cache Backend